nodemcu/nodemcu-firmware/docs/modules/ble.md

 #### Parameters

 - `advertisement` This string will be placed in future advertising frames as the manufacturer data field.
-This overrides the a`advertisement` value from the config block.
+This overrides the `advertisement` value from the config block.

 #### Returns
 `nil`